Antelias: Commercial interest

 Antelias holds many renowned malls such as ABC and Le Mall, supermarkets such as Spinneys and Bou Kahlil and movie theaters Cine St Elie, Grands Cinemas and CineMall.
 Adding to this a street dedicated to banks, that has more than five different banks.

 Antelias has also a strip that offers a selection of different restaurants offering a variety of cuisines such as Japanese: Yen, Yabani and Tsunami, Lebanese : Petit cafe, Keif and Lebnene, American:Spot and Public, Italian: Pinocchio, Mexican: Carlito's and French: L'escroc.

 Touristic interest

 Antelias is the home to a large Marina and beach front that attracts people from neighbouring and even distant localities.
 Garden Tower was the first hotel built in Antelias area, in the immediate vicinity of the Catholicosate of Cilicia.
 Also Antelias has a very famous river that passes through its streets.

 Cultural interest

 Antelias features an annual Book Fair event sponsored by the Antelias Cultural Movement.

 The Cultural Movement itself is an organization headquartered in Antelias and it holds periodic events such as political discussions, book reviews, theatrical plays and the like.

 Antelias is also the home of the Rahbani Brothers who have given so much to the World Music Heritage.
-Antelias inspired the Rahbanis for so many years.
+Antelias inspired the Rahbanis for years.
 There is also a street dedicated to the Rahbani brothers in Antelias.